 With the offer of virtual sessions, the Canuck Place team worked to accommodate families who were in need of support and for children who had greatly benefited from music therapy.
 In early summer 2021, as COVID-19 numbers in BC began to improve, the majority of 1:1 sessions had been restored to taking place in-person.
 Virtual sessions have remained available to families in remote areas of the province that may not previously accessed the music therapy program or to those unable to travel to our hospices.

-Your support of Canuck Place in 2021 helps to sustain the hours of their Music Therapist at 30 hrs/week.
-Thanks to Music Heals funding this was an increase as of April 2020 to bring Music Therapy to 4 days rather than the previous 3 days a week in 2019.
-Sessions will continue to operate 2 days a week at the Abbotsford hospice and 2 days a week at the Vancouver hospice.
+Your support will help sustain the current hours of the Music Therapist at 30 hrs/wk.
+Music Therapy sessions will continue to operate two days a week at the Abbotsford hospice and two days a week at our Vancouver hospice.

-As Canuck Place sees an increase in new children and families on the program year over year, they expect additional new participants in both the 1-1 and group sessions.
-They have seen a steady growth in this vital program and are pleased more children benefit from it with the increased therapist hours.
-At this time there are no foreseeable plans to hire an additional music therapist.
+Canuck Place continues to see an increase in new children and families on the program year over year.
+They expect additional participants in both our 1:1 and group sessions in 2022.
+They have seen a steady growth in this vital program and are pleased more children and families benefit from this therapy.

 Tei-Anna has been receiving music therapy services since her first admission to Canuck Place Children’s Hospice over seven years ago.
 She has a seizure disorder and is developmentally delayed.
 She uses a wheelchair for mobility and has limited use of her arms, however she is able to grasp and hold small objects such as percussive instruments.
 Tei-Anna expresses her feelings clearly with animated facial expressions, vocalizations and arm movements.
 She has a beautiful bright smile that lights up a room.
 She loves to demonstrate how well she can play maracas and bells along with live music.